pmgagne/Ender3Pro_2.4.7_Marlin/README.md

     G92 E0 ; Reset Extruder
     G1 Z2.0 F3000 ; Move Z Axis up little to prevent scratching of Heat Bed G1 X5 Y20 Z0.3 F5000.0 ; Move over to prevent blob squish

+# Important notice
+This is my setup and I share it AS-IS, WITH NO WARRANTIES, EXPRESS, IMPLIED OR OTHERWISE, REGARDING ITS ACCURACY, COMPLETENESS OR PERFORMANCE.